 If the Alexander Technique doesn’t replace your fitness program, then what can it do for athletes and physical fitness enthusiasts?
 Rather than providing you with a series of exercises to do, the Alexander Technique helps you do three things:

-- Build awareness of your poor postural habits.
+1. Build awareness of your poor postural habits

-Just imagine the difference these three simple steps could make in your fitness program.
-The Alexander Technique could enable you to resume activities you previously had to give up.
-It could restore ease and enjoyment to movements that currently give you pain.
-It could even catapult you to new levels of athletic excellence.
+Imagine the difference these three simple steps could make in your fitness program.
+The Alexander Technique could enable you to resume activities you previously had to give up, restore ease and enjoyment to movements that gave you pain, and catapult you to new levels of athletic excellence.

 “Patients who do not respond satisfactorily to traditional treatment often seem to improve markedly with Alexander training.”